mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

     A good example of a language with different language and module versions is ^^jetbrains.mps.lang.feedback.problem.scopes^^ (language: 0, module: 1) because it only has a refactoring step but no other migrations.

 ## Troubleshooting

+Migrations are not only necessary from one language version to another but also for newer MPS versions.
+Issues can arise because MPS or the IntelliJ platform changes or an even more drastic change occurs like a new Java version.
+Still, migrating early is a good idea to not fall behind to many MPS versions.
+New MPS versions not only mean new features but also many bug fixes.
+While this topic is only marginally related to the migration aspect, it is mentioned here.

 - [The migration frustration](https://specificlanguages.com/posts/2022-03/31-the-migration-frustration/){{ blog('sl') }}